tymyrddin/purple/source/docs/admin-surface/strategy.md

 - Name the political layer in the document itself.
 A reader can react to a stated political fact.
 A reader forced to infer one tends to react to the analysis instead.
 - Pre-name the survival stances.
 "This is likely to read as an attack on the publication system.
 It is not, and here is why."
-Naming what is about to happen tends to defuse the reaction it predicts.
+Naming what is about to happen usually defuses the reaction it predicts.

 None of this removes the discomfort.
 The point is to make the discomfort discussable rather than letting it route the response.